Skip to content

 Queue #0

-System work unit, does not directly handle user code Generally no need for scaling
+System worker unit, does not directly participate in user code processing Generally does not need scaling

 worker-1-6

-By default, responsible for handling function synchronous calls, such as:
+By default, responsible for function synchronous call processing, such as:

 worker-7